 Seminar sessions are held on Fridays from 3 pm to 5 pm at the Newberry, 60 West Walton Street, Chicago, Illinois.

-This seminar explores diverse topics and genres—such as race/ethnicity, biography, war, religion, family, and sexuality—through the prisms of women and/or gender.
-The focus is on the United States and North America across all time periods; however, some papers focus on non-American aspects of the history of women and gender.
+This seminar explores diverse topics and genres-such as race, ethnicity, intersectionality, violence, religion, performance, memory, family, and activism-through the prisms of gender and/or sexuality.
+The focus is on the United States and North America across all time periods; however, we welcome transnational scholarship as well as papers on non-American aspects of the history of gender and/or sexuality.

 To see a listing of past seminars, please select a year below: